Seattle is the nation's fifth-most facial-hair-friendly city, new study says

-Sept.
-06-- Sep.
-6--If you're new to Seattle, you might have noticed your neighbors are particularly hirsute.
+SEATTLE — If you're new to the Seattle area, you might have noticed your neighbors are particularly hirsute.
 It's not your imagination: A new study ranks Seattle the fifth most facial-fuzz-friendly city in the nation.

 The sixth-annual study by grooming-tool company Wahl looked at social-media conversations and searches about facial hair to rank cities based on their level of interest and the positivity of the sentiments they express online regarding the topic.